 There is a Norse charm called the Vegvísir.
-It comes from the Huld Manuscript, which was collected in Icelnd in 1880, but allegedly contains much older information.
+It comes from the Huld Manuscript, which was collected in Iceland in approx. 1860, but allegedly contains much older information.
 The Vegvísir (Iclandic for "sign post") is intended to provide the holder of the charm with the ability to pass through rough weather without getting lost.

 [Edit, May 2014: The original Huld Manuscript image is given below by request.]